Okehampton 'devastated' over Polestar and Wiseman jobs

 Ian Bailey, chairman of Okehampton Chamber of Trade, told BBC News: "The whole town is devastated by the news.

 "We lost Robert Wiseman last week and Polestar this week.
 That's 300 jobs in a small market rural town like Okehampton.

 "It's not just the people who are employed by them but also the other companies who are suppliers.

 "A lot of them live and work locally.

-"It's a black, bleak week for Okehampton."'Kick in teeth'
+"It's a black, bleak week for Okehampton."